 : You can change its value to ‘0‘ or ‘1‘ to disable or enable the factory reset timer while flashing firmware.FlashLock

-: When enabled, this flag tells the software to unlock firmware flashing so that the device can be programmed again.TFlash
+: When enabled, this flag tells the software to unlock firmware flashing so the device can be programmed again.TFlash

 : Unknown flag.NandErase